 What is the purpose of SpreadtheCure.org®?

 We are a nationwide 501(c)(3) organization registered under EIN 83-1140831.
 Our goal is to raise awareness about the cure for Hemophilia and other genetic diseases.
 By raising awareness about real cures for people with genetic diseases, we can reduce healthcare costs for everyone.
 For example, it is estimated that $1M will cure one child with Hemophilia Type A for life.
-The cost of current medications, and subsequent surgeries, to treat this same child for life would be in the tens of millions.
+The cost of current medications, and subsequent surgeries, to treat this same child for life would be in the millions.
 Real cures save real people from real suffering and it takes an enormous financial strain off of our overburdened healthcare system.